The Cabinet (professional wrestling): Formation and dominance (2004–2005)

-In mid-2004, following his victory for the WWE Championship, John “Bradshaw” Layfield introduced The Cabinet as his entourage to solidify his status as champion.
-The initial members included Orlando Jordan as his “Chief of Staff” and Amy Weber as his “Image Consultant.”The Basham Brothers (Doug and Danny Basham) would later join as the “Co-Secretaries of Defense".
+In mid-2004, following his victory for the WWE Championship, John "Bradshaw" Layfield introduced The Cabinet as his entourage to solidify his status as champion.
+The initial members included Orlando Jordan as his "Chief of Staff" and Amy Weber as his "Image Consultant."
+The Basham Brothers (Doug and Danny Basham) would later join as the "Co-Secretaries of Defense".

 Throughout late 2004 and early 2005, The Cabinet assisted JBL in retaining the WWE Championship against various challengers, including Eddie Guerrero, The Undertaker, Booker T, Kurt Angle and Big Show.
-Their frequent interference (along with that of Jon Heidenreich and Kurt Angle's proteges Mark Jindrak and Luther Reigns) contributed to JBL's nine-month title reign, which was the longest of the decade until it was later surpassed by John Cena, who ended JBL's reign.
+Their frequent interference (along with that of Heidenreich and Kurt Angle's proteges Mark Jindrak and Luther Reigns) contributed to JBL's nine-month title reign, which was the longest of the decade until it was later surpassed by John Cena, who ended JBL's reign.

-In addition to the WWE Championship, the Cabinet also secured the WWE US Championship (Orlando Jordan) and WWE Tag Team Championship (The Basham Brothers) belts during this time (the Bashams later lost their championships to the team of Eddie Guerrero and Rey Mysterio while Orlando Jordan retained his championship until Summerslam 2005 when he submitted to Chris Benoit in a record 25.5 seconds).
+In addition to the WWE Championship, the Cabinet also secured the WWE United States Championship (Orlando Jordan) and WWE Tag Team Championship (the Basham Brothers) belts during this time (the Bashams later lost their championships to the team of Eddie Guerrero and Rey Mysterio at No Way Out 2005 while Orlando Jordan retained his championship until SummerSlam 2005 when he submitted to Chris Benoit in a record 25.5 seconds).